 • Contact with students.
 The CBE provides a highly valued education to students in biofilm research, project management, teamwork and experience with industrially relevant projects.
 Industrial Associates have access to these students for internships, permanent hire and other activities.

-• Publications.
+• Access to publications.
 Industrial Associates are provided early access to the CBE publications and receive free copies of the CBE reprints and posters.

-The Industrial Associate membership program is $30,000 per year per company.
-Please email Paul Sturman or phone him at 406-994-2102 for further information on how the CBE works with industry in developing biofilm technology and finding solutions for biofilm problems.
+The Industrial Associate membership program is $35,000 per year per company.
+Contact Darla Goeres for further information on how the CBE works with industry in developing biofilm technology and finding solutions for biofilm problems.

 Download: Membership program benefits flyer